-Additionally, with regard to the stated below amended standards that have been issued but not yet in force for annual periods beginning on 1 January 2020, the management has determined that they are unlikely to have a potential impact resulting in changes in the accounting policies, classifications and the value of the reporting items in the consolidated financial statements of the Group:
+Additionally, with regard to the stated below new standards, amended/revised standards and new interpretations that have been issued but not yet in force for annual periods beginning on 1 January 2020, the management has judged that they are unlikely to have a potential impact resulting in changes in the accounting policies and the consolidated financial statements of the Group:

-- IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2021 not endorsed by EC).
-This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes rules on recognition and measurement, presentation and disclosure.
-The standard will supersede the effective so far standard related to insurance contracts IFRS 4.
-It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting aspects. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" - regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
+- IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2021 (with an option for deferral to 2022), not endorsed by EC).
+This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes rules and principles on recognition and measurement, presentation and disclosure.
+The standard will supersede the effective standard up to date related to insurance contracts IFRS 4.
+It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting and reporting aspects. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
 These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.
 They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
 If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.

 In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
 The amendments will be applied on a prospective basis.
 IABS postponed the initial date of application of these amendments for an indefinite period.